goabstract/Awesome-Design-Tools/README.md

 * [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) — imaging and graphic design software.
 * [Adobe XD](https://www.adobe.com/products/xd.html) — design, prototype, and share any user experience, from websites and mobile apps to voice interactions.
 * [Affinity Designer](https://affinity.serif.com/en-gb/designer/) — vector graphics editor for macOS, iOS, and Microsoft Windows.
+* [CleverBrush](https://www.cleverbrush.com/) — SaaS browser based online vector editor and digital publishing tool which is possible to integrate to page as JS component.
 * [Figma](https://www.figma.com/) — a design tool based in the browser, that allows to design and prototype with real-time collaboration.
 * [Invision Studio](https://www.invisionapp.com/studio) — combines design, prototyping, and collaboration into one harmonious workflow.
 * [Sketch](https://www.sketchapp.com/) — it's a design toolkit built for Mac.